Bill Proposes Armed, Retired Cops To Be Put In N.J. Schools

 The state Senate Law and Public Safety Committee approved the bill Thursday, which was drafted in the wake of the 2012 attack at Sandy Hook Elementary School in Newtown, Conn.
 However, it is not clear if the bill will get a full vote before the end of the legislative session next week.

-Retired officers under the age of 65 years, who left the police department in good standing, will be eligible for the designation.
 However, they would be required to meet the same firearm qualifications as active-duty police officers.

 Some schools hire private security guards to patrol their halls.
 Many schools across the state have had retired police officers for several years to serve a similar function.
 These officers are under shared service agreements with local departments.

 Little Egg Harbor Township Police Chief Richard Buzby testified in favor of the bill.
-According to him, “Private security is better than nothing, but hardly better.
+According to him, “Private security is better than nothing but hardly better.
 The response to any emergency within a district is going to fall to law enforcement at some point.”